 How did you learn how to garden organically?

-Tell us about something that grew well this year.
+Tell us about something that grew well this last season.

 Is there something you would do different next year or want to try/new?

 Gotten into growing flowers.
 Dahlias and gladiolas are the things that I love, I have a greenhouse so I can afford that pleasure.
 Every year I buy a different color or shape or size and it’s like a little treasure hunt to see what comes up.